In 2016, 95.8% of volunteers were very satisfied or satisfied with their experience on Cycle Queensland.

 Full time volunteers can travel for free on any of the event transport listed on the application form – all you need to do is get yourself to the departure point.

-If you are driving to the event you are welcome to use the Woodford car park but will need to pay the same as the riders.
+If you are driving to the event you are welcome to use the Event Car Park but will need to pay the same as the riders.
 Please remember, you cannot bring your own vehicle on the event unless specifically agreed with the Event Director in advance.

 Riding Volunteers will need to make their own way to the event and need to complete their transport options on their ride entry form.